 Here are a few common household idols:

-As Christians, we are commanded to do far more than care for our children; we are called to train them, carefully and strategically (Proverbs 22:6).
+As Believers, we are commanded to do far more than care for our children; we are called to train them, carefully and strategically (Proverbs 22:6).
 But it’s just so easy to stick our kids in front of the TV for hours while we “get things done.”
 It’s so easy to use video games as baby sitters instead of engaging children in constructive activities.
 It’s so easy to keep them occupied in the minivan by playing a DVD instead of playing road games together.
 It’s so easy to grab dinner at the drive-through instead of eating together at home.
 Sure, being a parent is time-consuming and exhausting, but we can get so busy that we don’t realize our use of modern conveniences is resulting in neglect and poor modeling.

 Our submission to the idol of convenience often fuels the idol of consumerism.
 Before entering first grade, most children will have absorbed 30,000 advertisements, primarily from TV.
 Little wonder, then, that parents face a challenge in countering that influence.
 Our kids crave the coolest toys, the trendiest clothes, the hippest music and the latest technology.
 But parents can make matters worse by trying to keep up with playmates’ or classmates’ families.
 Rather than teaching our children to budget, spend wisely and be content with what they’ve been given, we bow at the altar of consumerism, which breeds greed and gluttony.